TomNewbie/java-nanu-project/readme.md

 Build file in src folder and test in test folder

 The _build file_ will be in the _target folder_

+## Clean maven:

+`mvn clean`
+To clean the target file

+## Note:

+Currently maven is not neccessary yet, if you want to find out you can check it

+If you can not run the file by button you can run it manually

 ## Command to run file: